 When we see the phrase "fetched a compass," (Joshua 15:3), we will not discover that it meant "to turn about or go around" simply by looking up the words "fetched" and "compass."
 The phrase "odd number" (Numbers 3:48), did not mean what "odd number" means today.
 It meant excess, extra, or those above and beyond.
 "Every several," (2 Chronicles 11:12, 28:25, 31:19, Revelation 21:21)1 meant "each one separately or individually."
 Today, we would say "every single."
 The phrase "hard by" (Leviticus 3:9, 1 Kings 21:1, 1 Chronicles 19:4) means "beside" or "next to."
 We know both the words but still can't deduce the expression.
 Mere definitions of words don't clarify archaic usage or outdated figures of speech.

 Sometimes archaic words and idioms combine to make especially challenging phrases.
 For example, when we read of Ruth that "her hap was to light on" (Ruth 2:3), the meaning is quite unclear.
 We not only need to know that one's "hap" meant one's "luck, lot, or circumstance" (it is the archaic root of the word "happen.").
 We must also know that to "light on" meant to come upon.
 Thus, altogether, "her hap was to light on" meant "she happened to come to" or "it was her fortune to arrive at."
 To catch that on our own, we would not only have to look up the old meaning of "hap," we would also have to discover what was meant by the phrase "light on," which cannot be discovered simply by looking up the words "light" and "on."
 Numerous other such examples could be offered, but these should be sufficient to show that the archaisms in the KJV go beyond merely a list of outdated words.
-Many phrases and figures of speech which contain idiomatic word usages can make a dictionary insufficient and render even familiar words challenging.
+Many phrases and figures of speech that contain idiomatic word usages can make a dictionary insufficient and render even familiar words challenging.

 Archaic Words in the KJV